awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 ## Test Lambda Function

-Your lambda functions will run automatically on the schedule you chose at deployment.
+Your lambda functions will run automatically on the schedule you chose at deployment and will be ready within an hour.
 However, if you would like to test your functions please see the steps below.
 Once you have deployed your modules you will be able to test your Lambda function to get your first set of data in Amazon S3.

 1. From CloudFormation Click **Resources** and find the Lambda Function and click the Physical ID